It’s back – earn 5,000 Tesco Clubcard points when you take out Tesco Life Insurance!

 This Tesco webpage is your starting point.

 And here are the key things you need to know:

-The 5,000 Clubcard points are awarded in quarterly chunks of 1,250 points, with the first batch awarded after you have paid three premiums
+- The 5,000 points are awarded in quarterly chunks of 1,250 points, with the first batch awarded after you have paid three premiums

-The application form is here and you need to use code L5000B when applying.
+The application form is here and you need to use code P4L5K when applying.

 Enter £5 per month as the amount you want to pay, and select a short period of, say, 5 years for the policy.
 You can still cancel at any time.
 However, the price is locked in for the period you select.

 All in all, it is not a bad deal, although far from the bonanza it was in the past.
-You will receive (5,000 x 2.4 =) 12,000 Avios for your £60 of premiums.
+Even at the basic Clubcard to Avios conversion rate, you will receive (5,000 x 2.4 =) 12,000 Avios for your £60 of premiums.
 0.5p per Avios is pretty good deal.
 The downside is the paperwork you need to complete, of course.

 Click here to read our detailed summary of all UK credit cards which earn Avios.
 This includes both personal and small business cards.